 The directors of

-The group achieved a turnover of £14.5million for the year to
+The group achieved a turnover of £14.4million for the year to

-Gross profit margins improved slightly in the year ended
+Gross profit margins fell in the year ended

-FSD won further Energy from Waste contracts from new customers where the group continues to build on its previous success in the sector.
-Additional projects were secured in the sector, using Incineration, Gasification and Biomass technologies.
+FSD won further Energy from Waste contracts where the company continues to build on its success at the Riverside facility in

 Building services, Maintenance, Security, Instrumentation, Controls and Automation

 FSD delivers electrical installation services in the commercial, security, water and rail sectors, building its reputation by offering its growing customer base quality, timeliness and value for money.

 The expansion of the range of services to include lighting, power distribution, fire-alarm and security systems has grown turnover.
 However the addition of property fit-out projects to its range of activities was not successful and has now been ceased.